 Which One Is Right For You?

-Now that you know a little about Flutter and Ionic, let’s compare the two along a few important dimensions.
+Now that you know a little about Flutter and Ionic, let’s compare these two alternatives along a few important dimensions.
 You can then decide which one is right for you.

 Ionic vs. Flutter: Performance

 One of the things that developers often rave about with Flutter is the performance.
 This seems to be where all of the proprietary, non-standard stuff that they’ve invested in has paid off, and we’d agree that it sure does make for some snazzy demos.